When citing a direct quote you need to include the page number (or the word ‘online’, if you’ve used an online source), in the citation.

 The quote used in the above example is not the beginning of the original sentence.
 Thus, the ellipses ‘…’ have been used to illustrate that the quote is only part of the original sentence.

-Quotes longer than 20 words should be indented and placed in a separate paragraph.
+Longer quotes should be indented and placed in a separate paragraph.

 You DO NOT need to place quotation marks around the quote if it is classified as a long quote.